-The DREAM (*Developmental Research, Education and Mentoring) lab at UNM is using fetal tissue to perform medical research.
+The DREAM (*Developmental Research, Education and Mentoring) lab at UNM uses fetal tissue to perform medical research.
 That fetal tissue is coming from babies aborted in elective procedures.

-The lab promotes itself as researching common issues in preterm infants, which in itself is not an unethical concept, but UNM has been caught emailing elective late term abortion clinics requesting specific organs from babies older than 22 weeks and using those organs in their research.
-The UNM fetal tissue log shows a high level of incoming baby body parts, i.e. lung, brain, skin, eye, and gut.
-Those body parts all specifically aligned with the organs used in the DREAM lab.
+The lab promotes itself as researching common issues in preterm infants, which in itself is not an unethical concept.
+Still, UNM has been caught emailing elective late-term abortion clinics requesting specific organs from babies older than 22 weeks and using those organs in their research.
+The UNM fetal tissue log shows a high level of incoming baby body parts, i.e., lung, brain, skin, eye, and gut.
+Those body parts all aligned with the organs used in the DREAM lab.

-The lab ironically uses photos of living premature infants, no doubt younger than many of the babies who's parts were taken from them after their death, perhaps to show the humanity of those they are researching.
-The lab also uses photos of fetal organs they research, which in reality are simply photos of the remains of dissected unborn babies.
+The lab ironically uses photos of living premature infants, no doubt younger than many of the babies whose parts were taken from them after their death, perhaps to show the humanity of those they are researching.
+The lab also uses photos of fetal organs they study, which in reality are simply photos of the remains of dissected unborn babies.

-The lab has a special interest in brain matter.
-Again confirming the ethical conflict of UNM obtaining the brain of at least one woman's baby without her consent.
+The lab has a particular interest in brain matter, again confirming the ethical conflict of UNM obtaining the brain of at least one woman's baby without her consent.

-The DREAM lab is just one example of where aborted baby parts are transported to for medical research.
-Medical research, such as this, can and should be done using ethically sourced fetal tissue from naturally deceased infants whos parents fully consent to their child's body being used to further advance medical science.
+The DREAM lab is just one example of where aborted baby parts are transported for medical research.
+Medical research, such as this, can and should be done using ethically sourced fetal tissue from naturally deceased infants whose parents fully consent to their child's body being used to advance medical science further.
 Targeting abortion clinics with requests for organs from babies who have not yet been aborted is highly unethical and only incentivizes abortion providers to encourage a woman to follow through with her abortion.

-The Department of Justice needs to take action against UNM for the atrocities and crimes they themselves display in their own promotional material.
-These crimes of trafficking baby body parts is a wide scale issue effecting multiple states and proving aborted babies are being provided by doctors from both private and very public abortion providers.
+The Department of Justice needs to take action against UNM for the atrocities and crimes they display in their own promotional material.
+These crimes of trafficking baby body parts is a wide-scale issue affecting multiple states and proving aborted babies are being provided by doctors from both private and very public abortion providers.